Hexagram 42益Increase

 — Legge (1882)

 Line 1 is the yang at the bottom — the line that received the structural transfer from above — and the instruction is the most ambitious opening line in the Yijing. 利用為大作 — advantageous to undertake great works.
-The actor at the lowest position is told, against the usual line-1 caution, to commit to a large movement.
+You sit at the lowest position and are told, against the usual line-1 caution, to commit to a large movement.
 The conditioning clause matters: 元吉,無咎 — supreme fortune, no fault.
 The licence to attempt the great work is granted only if the result is supremely fortunate, and the line is unsentimental about the inverse: a half-fortunate result at line 1 of an increase hexagram is not the picture the hexagram is naming.

-In a decision context this is the line for the founder who has just received the investment, the operator who has just inherited the platform, the new executive whose first 90 days are being watched.
+In a decision context this is the line for whoever has just been handed real resources: the researcher who has just won the multi-year grant, the newly funded clinic, the town that has just come into a large bequest.
 The temptation at line 1 is the same as in most other hexagrams — start small, prove out, accrete.
 Hexagram 42 reverses that instruction.
-The structural gift from above has produced a runway the actor would not otherwise have, and the line is explicit that the runway is for the great work rather than for incremental motion.
-Founders who under-deploy at line 1 typically lose the structural advantage the gift created.
-The line is asking for the visible large commitment that justifies the redistribution — the build the platform was given to make.
+The gift from above has produced room you would not otherwise have, and the line is explicit that the room is for the great work, not for incremental motion.
+Those who under-deploy at line 1 typically lose the very advantage the gift created.
+The line is asking for the visible, large commitment that justifies the redistribution — the thing the resources were given to build.

 或益之十朋之龜弗克違,永貞吉。王用享于帝,吉。